morpheusgraphql/morpheus-graphql/README.md

 }
 ```

-`importGQLDocumentWithNamespace` will generate Types namespaced fields. if you dont need napespacing use `importGQLDocument`
+`importGQLDocumentWithNamespace` will generate Types with namespaced fields. if you dont need napespacing use `importGQLDocument`

 _API.hs_